cluelesprogrammer/Dance_project/Readme.md

-Code for training Openpose model(sequential CNN based model produces joints' and limbs' heatmaps) on dance dataset.
-The code trains the Openpose model that has been trained on COCO pose estimation model with the Let's dance dataset that features dancers in numerous dance performances scenarios.
+This project provides the code to train the popular OpenPose model on dance dataset either from scratch or retrain the pretrained Openpose model.
+Also, code to train several dance classification models has been provided.

 -------------------------------Openpose-------------------------------

+Training Openpose model(sequential CNN based model produces joints' and limbs' heatmaps) on dance dataset.
+The pretrained older version of OpenPose model, trained on pose estimation dataset COCO dataset, can be further trained.
+The newer version of OpenPose can be trained from scratch.

 Training Openpose: